thatcherfreeman/utility-dctls/README.md

 **Disable Blacks/Near Blacks/Shadows/Gray/Highlights/Near Whites/Whites/Clipping**: Bypasses a specific set of colors.

 **Brightness Mode**: If Luminance, then we simply take a weighted average of the RGB channels.
 If Value, then we take the channel with the maximum value before comparing it to any of the cutoffs or mid gray.

 ---

+### Grid Chart DCTL
+Draws a grid or a grid of dots so you can see how the [Field Curvature DCTL](#field-curvature-dctl) behaves.
+Or to photograph with your real lenses and see how their cats eye looks.

+#### DCTL Parameters
+**Number of Grids**: Amount of boxes to put on the X-axis.

+**Grid Thickness**: Thickness of the lines in the grid or dots.

+**Invert**: Invert the color of the chart so it's black lines on a white backdrop.

+**Chart Type**: Choose whether to draw the grid or to draw dots.

+---
 ### Frequency Test Chart DCTL